 1. Develop opportunities to interact

-It becomes easier to build relationships when you get a chance to interact with your coworkers or colleagues.
+It becomes easier to build relationship at workplace when you get a chance to interact with your coworkers or colleagues.
 You have to develop these opportunities by being early for meetings or last to leave the meetings, checking in or out at the same time.
 Doing so will show others that you are interested in connecting with them.

 In this way, they will find you more approachable, and thus the chance of building healthy work relationships begins.